John Share Jones: Political career

 Jones was Liberal candidate for the Oswestry division of Shropshire at the 1929 General Election.
 Oswestry was a safe Unionist seat where the Liberals usually finished second.
 He achieved a swing of 8.2%, but it was not enough to win the seat;

 He did not stand for parliament again.
 He was selected as a Liberal Party prospective parliamentary candidate for the neighbouring constituency of Shrewsbury sometime after 1935 and was active there in anticipation of a general election expected to take place in 1939/1940.
-As it transpired, due to the outbreak of war, the election did not take place until 1945, by which time he had been replaced as Liberal candidate.
+As it transpired, due to the outbreak of World War II, the election did not take place until 1945, by which time he had been replaced as Liberal candidate.